-1.11.
+1.10.
 Problems with supervision

 Have a clear and well-publicised procedure that enables students to raise problems regarding their supervisory arrangements.
 Students should be encouraged to raise problems with their supervisor in the first instance.
-However, departments should make it clear that students have the right to discuss supervisory problems with a member of staff who is not involved in their supervision, such as the chair of the Research Students' Progress Board (RSPB), the DRS or HoD.
+However, departments should make it clear that students have the right to discuss supervisory problems with a member of staff who is not involved in their supervision, such as the chair of the Research Students' Progress Board (RSPB), the Graduate Director or HoD.
 Students should also be told that if they feel unable to approach a member of the department they are free to contact the Dean or the Postgraduate Research Education Team.
 Discussions about problems with supervision should remain confidential if the student requests this.
 Students may request a change of supervisor.
 The chair of the RSPB should consider these requests and accommodate them where practicable, noting that it may not always be possible for suitable alternative arrangements to be made.

-1.12.
+1.11.
 Submission deadlines and minimum and maximum periods

 Ensure that students understand the University regulations on thesis submission deadlines.
 Students should aim to submit their thesis during the last term of their minimum period (three years full-time).
 Students permitted to enter a one-year completion period at the end of their minimum period do so on the understanding that their full thesis will be ready for submission by the end of that completion period.
-The minimum period of study may be reduced in exceptional circumstances, with the Dean's approval.
+The minimum period of study may be reduced in exceptional circumstances if the student is ready to submit their thesis, with the Dean's approval.

-1.13.
+1.12.
 Progress guidelines